lizmat/SBOM-CycloneDX/README.md

 The key contains the crumb trail of where in the object the problem occurred (e.g. "CycloneDX/Component"), and the value is the `Exception` object that was caught.
 Usually one is only interested in the `.message` on that object, but during development the complete stack trace provided by the `Exception` object may also be of interest.

+  * .bom-refs

+Returns a sorted list of bom-refs that have been seen in the instance.

   * .JSON

 Returns a JSON representation of the instance.